Elko, Nevada: Economy

 Elko's economy is based heavily on gold mining, with ranching, tourism and the casino industry providing additional jobs.
 The city is considered the capital of Nevada's goldbelt.
 The state of Nevada produces more gold than all but four countries, and most of the gold from Nevada is mined near Elko.
 This has caused the town to have a boom and bust economy consistent with the rises and declines in the price of gold.
 The town is surrounded by hundreds of abandoned mining camps, and viewing them is a popular local activity.
 A gold boom in the 1980s that ended in a bust in the late 1990s left the town with large numbers of abandoned homes and left the local governments struggling to survive on reduced tax revenues.
 With a new gold boom starting in 2009, city officials have been reluctant to hire new employees and have decided to build a reserve in the city budget to prepare for the next bust.

 Elko has struggled to bring in other industries, mostly because of its isolation and the surrounding harsh desert environment.
-Hunter S. Thompson quipped that in Elko, "The federal government owns 90% of this land, and most of it is useless for anything except weapons testing and poison-gas experiments," although no experiments have been conducted in Elko or Elko County but were famously carried out at the Nevada Test Site near Rachel, in southern Nevada.
+Hunter S. Thompson quipped that in Elko, "The federal government owns 90% of this land, and most of it is useless for anything except weapons testing and poison-gas experiments."
+However, no experiments have been conducted in Elko or Elko County, but were famously carried out at the Nevada Test Site near Rachel, in Southern Nevada.

 Arts, culture and tourist attractions

 Annual cultural events

 Elko has been the home of the annual National Cowboy Poetry Gathering since 1985.
 This festival is held each January and is a week-long celebration of life in the rural West, featuring poetry, music, stories, gear, film, photography, and food.
+A notable regular attendee was Canadian country musician Ian Tyson.

 Every July, since 1963, Elko is host to the National Basque Festival.
 In 2013 they were scheduled to celebrate their 50th anniversary.
 Humorously referred to as the "Basquo Fiasco", it is a celebration of traditional Basque culture and its ties to the Elko community.
 The festival includes strongman competitions, handball, a running of the bulls, traditional food and wine, and Basque dancing.